zeek/zeek-docs/scripts/base/frameworks/supervisor/api.zeek.rst

          (this should typically never happen).

-   :msg: line-buffered contents from the stdout of a child process.
+   :param msg: line-buffered contents from the stdout of a child process.

 Functions
 #########